 Eligible emergency services are covered outside of your home service area – anywhere in the world; however, you must receive non-emergency or routine care within your home service area under your Kaiser Permanente benefit plan.

 You also have access to a limited Visiting Member benefit when temporarily in another Kaiser Permanente service area or a limited Travel Benefit for continuing or follow-up when outside of your home service area by more than 100 miles.
 Please refer to your Kaiser Permanente plan’s FEHB brochure’s Section 5(h), Wellness and other special features, for information.

 What dental and vision benefits are available in my Kaiser Permanente plan?

 Please go to the Resources: Brochures and Forms page on our website and refer to your Kaiser Permanente plan’s FEHB brochure and Summary of Benefits and Coverage for information on the available dental and vision benefits in that Kaiser Permanente region.

-Please see the FSAFEDS Program website for information on general requirements and the claims reimbursement process for FSAFEDS participant
+Please see the FSAFEDS Program website for more information on general requirements and the claims reimbursement process for FSAFEDS participants.

 Kaiser Permanente FEHB members must include both a Check-In Receipt and an After-Visit Summary per each medical service or office visit that is submitted for reimbursement to FSAFEDS: